Cliqueformer: Model-Based Optimization with Structured Transformers: Cliqueformer

+The theorem (see Figure \ref{fig:fgm-rotation} for intuition behind the proof) implies that FGM is not a fixed attribute of a function that can be estimated from the data, but instead should be viewed as a property of the input's reparameterization.
+Furthermore, different reparameterizations feature different FGMs with varied levels of decomposability, some of which may not significantly simplify the target function.
 This motivates a reverse approach that begins from defining a desired FGM and learning representations of the input that align with the graph.
 To examine if FGM decomposition implemented this way can still bring benefits in MBO, we conduct another experiment in the right column of Figure \ref{fig:lil-exp}.
 This time, we conceal the FGM information from both models, while implementing one of them with another decomposition, in a latent space that is computed with an attention layer (for fairness, we gave the FGM-oblivious model an attention layer too).
 Despite not bringing major improvements to the quality of fit, the decomposable model does lead to better designs, providing empirical support for the considered approach.
 Consequently, in the next subsection, we introduce Cliqueformer, where the FGM is specified as a hyperparameter of the model and a representation of the data that follows its structure is learned.